criteo/mesos-command-modules/README.md

 ## TODO

-* Implement all methods of the isolator interface
 * Add tests to check the behavior of the CommandRunner when temporary files are manually deleted when a script is running.
 * Automate integration tests using docker-compose in examples/ to execute it in